 Welcome to Marblehead's Old Town and Gingerbread Hill Historic Districts.
 The properties in these areas have historical significance and are subject to Town By-laws intended to preserve historic spaces, buildings, and features that reflect Marblehead's history and character.
-The Old and Historic Marblehead Districts Commission (OHDC) was established in 1967 to enforce these By-laws and ensure the historical appropriateness of buildings and features in the Districts that are visible from a Public Way.
-(See Public Way on page 4.)
+The Old and Historic Marblehead Districts Commission (OHDC) was established in 1967 to enforce these By-laws and ensure the historical appropriateness of buildings and features in the Districts that are visible from a Public Way (See Public Way on page 4).
 Features not visible from a Public Way are not restricted by OHDC, but may be regulated by other Town Departments.
+The OHDC is the sole authority to adjudicate public visibility.
 As with all Town regulations, it is the property owner's responsibility to consider which Departments may have jurisdiction and to consult these Departments prior to commencing any work.